Protect Our Parks!

 “Parks are key to ensuring the health of our environment because they play a critical role in maintaining healthy ecosystems, providing clean water and clean air, and enabling conservation of natural resources.”

-Our national parks and forests provide outdoor recreation, preserve our national resources, maintain healthy ecosystems and biodiversity, and provide a source of revenue for our nation.
-Healthy ecosystems and resources, most notably clean water and air, result in a healthy and thriving population.
-They also promote physical activity, resulting in better physical and mental health for our population.
+Our public lands enrich our nation and the American people.
+They provide outdoor recreation, preserve our national resources, maintain healthy ecosystems and biodiversity, and provide a source of revenue for our nation.
+Healthy ecosystems and resources, such as clean water and air, result in a healthy and thriving population.
+They promote physical activity by provide a large amount of land to hike, kayak paddle board, bike, etc., resulting in better physical and mental health.
 Not only do the parks themselves generate profit, but the tourism supports many small, rural towns across America.
 They also provide accessible educational opportunities and build communities.

 There is a lot of protected land in the United States.
 We often think of the lands protected by the National Park Service as public land, but our public lands also include land protected by the Bureau of Land Management, National Forest Service, and Fish and Wildlife Service.

 There have been examples of resource mismanagement by various national land bureaus (see the American Chestnut tree), but I never thought they would ever be put up for sale.
 When I first heard the news that we could lose millions of acres of private land, I couldn’t even process that it was real.
 How could people not know how important our public lands are?
 How could they not see the larger network and community that it supports?
 In communities and relationships, it’s important to remember to consistently express gratitude for the people around us and all the things they do for us.
-Even if you thanked them for cleaning the floors last week, you thank them the next time they clean the floors.
-Had we forgotten to thank our lands for all the things they continuously do to us?
+Even if you expressed your appreciation for a partner or roommate cleaning the floors last week, you thank them the next time they clean the floors.
+Had we forgotten to remind everyone about all the things our public lands continuously do for us?
 Did our representatives not know how important our lands are and all they do for us?
 Are we so far removed from nature, that we forgot how we depend on it?
+Recent developments show that our representatives are pulling back on the public land sale.
+HOWEVER, if they considered it once, they’ll consider it again.
+We must continue to remind them to keep our lands public and wild.

 Public Officials’ Contact Information